 Alwoodley Golf Club: The Course

-Alwoodley’s architect, Dr Alister MacKenzie, created a layout of rare subtlety and sophistication on moorland to the north of the city of Leeds.
+Alwoodley’s famous architect, Dr Alister MacKenzie, created a layout of rare subtlety and sophistication on moorland to the north of the city of Leeds.

-Alwoodley is a natural heathland course, with springy fairways cutting through a profusion of heather, whins and shrubs.
+Alwoodley is a natural heathland course, with springy fairways that cut through a profusion of heather, whins and shrubs.
 It features eye-catching and naturalistic-looking bunkers, strategic choices, and large, often undulating, greens.

 The course runs almost straight out and back, the inward nine being tougher as most holes are played into the prevailing wind.